-Section 1.4 of the PPS encourages a range of housing types in order to address housing needs within the community.
-Garden suites are an important component of this housing mix and have been supported by Council since the 1980s.
+Section 1.4 of the PPS encourages a range of housing types in order to address housing needs within the community, including persons who need to live within close proximity of family but also desire a measure of independent living.
+Garden suites have been supported by Council since the 1980s.
 The application is consistent with the PPS.